-So someone that I use to know sent a friend request the other day.
-I've reached the point where I pretty much am friends with everyone I've ever known who is on FB sans the people who have unfriended me (or vise versa) and a handful of people that I have no desire to be friends with.
+Someone I used to know sent a friend request the other day.
+I've reached the point where I pretty much am friends with everyone I've ever known who is on FB sans the people who have unfriended me (or vice versa) and a handful of people that I have no desire to be friends with.

 As it happens this person and I were friends but she unfriended me in 2010 (it's possible I unfriended her but I doubt it, see above).
 It stung a little because I couldn't think of anything I had possibly done and our last interaction was pleasant enough.
 I even helped her get a job at the No-Name Software Company and we share so many mutual friends from that place.
 In fact, if she were just purging people, why keep some of the more obscure connections from that place?